 - Choose the 2-day review class that best suits your needs.

-- You have the option of receiving the licensing material in an electronic PDF format or Hard Copy Book.
-The electronic PDF can be opened on any mobile device as long as you download the FREE Adobe Acrobat Reader.
-Instructions will be provided in an email to you upon receipt of your order.
+- You can receive the licensing material in an electronic PDF format or Hard Copy Book.
+The electronic PDF can be opened on any mobile device if you download the FREE Adobe Acrobat Reader.
+Instructions will be provided in an email upon receipt of your order.

-- Study the material prior to the class.
+- Study the material before the class.
 You should allow yourself at least 4-6 weeks of self-study before your review class.
-Enhance your self-study by purchasing a Life Accident and Health Tutorial Web Based Tutorial Exam.
+Enhance your self-study by purchasing a Life, Accident, and Health Tutorial Web-Based Tutorial Exam.

 - Attend the review class.

 - Take the state examination.
-It is recommended that you sign up for an exam date that is close to the course date, it is best to take the exam when the material is fresh in your mind, perhaps within a week of the course date.
-Prometric’s test sites do sell out so if you know when you want to take the exam, it is recommended that you call as far in advance of that date as possible.
+It is recommended that you sign up for an exam date close to the course date; it is best to take the exam when the material is fresh in your mind, perhaps within a week of the course date.
+Prometric’s test sites do sell out, so if you know when you want to take the exam, it is recommended that you call as far in advance of that date as possible.

-After passing the state exams, go the www.statebasedsystems.com, click on the NIPR section and choose Apply for License.
+- After passing the state exams, go the www.statebasedsystems.com, click the NIPR section, and choose to Apply for License.

 If you do not plan on attending a review class but want the material only or the supplemental tutorial exam simulation, please click on the appropriate link:

 State Exam Information